goreleaser/goreleaser/www/docs/customization/snapcraft.md

     #
     # Default: ProjectName
     name: drumroll

+    # The canonical title of the application, displayed in the software
+    # centre graphical frontends.
+    #
+    # Since: v1.19.
+    title: Drum Roll

+    # Path to icon image that represents the snap in the snapcraft.io store
+    # pages and other graphical store fronts.
+    #
+    # Since: v1.19.
+    icon: ./icon.png

     # Whether to publish the snap to the snapcraft store.
     # Remember you need to `snapcraft login` first.